TB Joshua: Humanitarian work

 There is a rehabilitation programme for militants from Nigeria's volatile Niger Delta region, repentant armed robbers and sex workers who came to the church for 'deliverance'.

 In 2009, Joshua provided two electrical transformers to a local community after theirs was burned beyond repair.
 He also donated over N26m to help restore electricity and put an end to over two years of power outage in four councils in the Akoko area of Ondo State in 2017.
 The cleric made donations to police forces in Nigeria, and Ghana.

 SCOAN has a 'scholarship program' which caters for the academic needs of students in their thousands, ranging from primary to tertiary education.
 In 2012, Joshua sponsored a Nigerian student doing a PhD in Oxford University, with Nigerian media reporting she received £100,000 from the church.
 He also gave a scholarship to a young Motswana to study at Harvard Law School in America.

 After the 2010 Haiti earthquake, Joshua sent a team of medical personnel and humanitarian workers to the affected area, establishing a field hospital called 'Clinique Emmanuel'.

 The 'Emmanuel TV Team' assisted victims of the earthquake that struck the nation of Ecuador in April 2016, providing over $500,000 worth of humanitarian aid.

 Joshua funded the building and running of a school in Lahore, Pakistan named 'Emmanuel School'.
 He also rebuilt a school in a rural area destroyed by the 2016 Ecuador earthquake, travelling to Ecuador for the opening of the school in June 2017.

-Several groups of Nigerians attempting illegal travel to Europe through Libya have been supported at SCOAN following their deportation from the North African nation with only the clothes on their backs.
+Joshua donated ₦7 million to 258 Nigerian deportees from Libya.
 Stories of the harsh conditions they encountered and Joshua's subsequent assistance made headlines in several local newspapers.